 SoNGS is the Steading that owns and operates Squirrelly productions.
 Our Seeker level courses are free and open to the public.
 Often, it is better to learn through discussion groups.
-We will be having two circles a month dedicated to helping our Seekers by providing basic information common to many Pagan traditions, including ethics, the occult, Pagan principles and Pagan beliefs.
+We will be having one or two circles a month dedicated to helping our Seekers by providing basic information common to many Pagan traditions, including ethics, the occult, Pagan principles and Pagan beliefs.
 Click on the SoNGS tab in the menu for more information.

 Who are Those Furry Rodents?

 No we aren't nuts!
 Squirrelly Productions is the public arm of the Shadows of Nature Guardian Steading (SoNGS).
 The group serves the community by hosting a number of Pagan events throughout the year, both public and by invitation.
 The events are grouped into social get-togethers, religious celebrations (sabats, esbats), educational; opportunities and field trips.
 The Steading members are not of the same path, thus we are not a coven.
 Pagans of all paths are invited to attend our public events, get to know us, and if you are interested in joining us, invest the time required to go through our educational material.

 The subject of volcanoes came up in a recent Squirrelly Dream Dabbling session.
 A volcanic eruption figured prominently in a dream one of the participants had.